 The Beveridge curve relates the unemployment-to-vacancy ratio such that the flow into unemployment equals the flow out of unemployment and therefore pins down long-run equilibrium unemployment rates in the economy.
-The Beveridge curve is convex due to the concave matching technology.
-Thus, the magnitude of the relationship between θ_k and u is stronger for relatively low values of unemployment.
+The Beveridge curve is

 Labor market clearing.
 The labor market clears when labor supply equals labor demand.
 However, due to search frictions labor supply is the fraction of matched workers outside the pool of unemployed workers.
 On the other hand, firms adjust their labor demand to the intermediate input prices that now do depend on wages and search costs.
 Thus, search costs drive a wedge between intermediate input prices and the wage earned by the firms' workers, but perfect competition still implies that prices are equal to production cost.